Are wild animals really that dangerous?

 Rhinos

-If you’ve never seen a rhino before, you would be forgiven for thinking they could be extremely dangerous, with their huge stature and a giant horn on their nose, but in reality they are very shy creatures and prefer to run instead of fight.
+If you’ve never seen a rhino before, you would be forgiven for thinking they could be extremely dangerous, with their huge stature and a giant horn on their nose, but in reality, they are very shy creatures and prefer to run instead of fight.
 There doesn’t seem to be an average deaths per year statistic for humans killed by rhinos because attacks on humans are incredibly rare, and deaths seem to be isolated incidents instead of a steady average.
-If you go out into the African wilderness and drive through rhino country, your more likely to die from the drive than the animals.
+If you go out into the African wilderness and drive through rhino country, you’re more likely to die from the drive than the animals.

 Hippos